Digital-Preservation-Finland/warc-migrator/README.rst

 2. Some ARC and WARC files are originally compressed with a single gzip compression, with having all the records in the same compression.
 This disallows seeking.
 The migration fixes these so that each record is gzipped one-by-one, which will eventually create a multi-member gzip file.
+The reason of this single gzipping comes from older files, probably from the time when WARC specification was still a work-in-progess.

 Copyright
 ---------